Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service. Tax ID: 86-0223401

 No. There are 163 autonomously-run Goodwill® regions in North America and Canada.
 Each Goodwill® region has its own local, volunteer Board of Directors and its own Management team.
 Although all are committed to changing lives through the power of work, each serves local needs by developing programs and services specific to their communities.

-Every Goodwill® region runs its retail operations differently as well.
-Goodwill® Industries of Southern Arizona schedules its own hours, sales and discounts separately from other Goodwill® regions in Arizona.
+Every Goodwill® region runs its thrift operations differently as well.
+Goodwill® Industries of Southern Arizona schedules its own hours, sales and discounts separately from other Goodwill® of Central and Northern Arizona.
 Find Goodwill® of Southern Arizona’s store locations HERE.

 Goodwill® Industries International provides Goodwill® regions consultation and support but they do not have a hand in the day-to-day operations.